-Requests for support may be monetary and/or in-kind equipment loan support and can be directed to email@example.com.
+Requests for medical equipment donations may can be directed to firstname.lastname@example.org

 We all depend on the environment and its natural resources.
 Therefore, we are striving to live and work in harmony with nature.
 To commit to a green earth, we raise awareness and make an effort to minimise our impact on the environment where possible.